jparras1/acit4640_lab6/README.md

 - Set A

 ## Packer Setup
-1. Initialize packer with `packer init .`.
+1. Initialize packer with `packer init .`
 2. Validate the syntax of the packer template with `packer validate web-front.pkr.hcl`
-3. Generate artifcacts with packer `build`
+3. Generate artifcacts with `packer build web-front.pkr.hcl`

 ## Screenshots
 ![alt text](image-1.png)